NguQuang/RISC_SPM/README.md

 # RISC-SPM
 >A final project of the course "Digital Design using VHDL"
 ## Overview
+Reduced instruction-set computers (RISC) are designed to have a small set of instructions that execute in short clock cycles, with a small number of cycles per instruction.
+RISC machines are optimized to achieve efficient pipelining of their instruction streams.
+The machine also serves as a starting point for developing architectural variants and a more robust instruction set.
+Designers make high-level tradeoffs in selecting an architecture that serves an application.
+Once an architecture has been selected, a circuit that has sufficient performance (speed) must be synthesized.
+Hardware description languages (HDLs) play a key role in this process by modeling the system and serving as a descriptive medium that can be used by a synthesis tool.

 RISC-SPM or Reduced Instruction Set Computer Store Program Machine consists of three functional units :
 - Processor
 - Controller